 You may receive a regular paycheck.
 You may also receive other wages, bonuses, or benefits.
 Which of these counts as compensation?

-Compensation is the total cash and non-cash payments that are received by an employee in exchange for the work they do.
-Types of compensation may include:
+Compensation is the total cash and non-cash payments an employee receives in exchange for their work.
+Types of compensation can include:

 Base pay (hourly or salary wages)